 Examples of New York Premises Liability Cases

-There are many different situations that can fall under premises liability law.
-In fact, if you were injured on property that belonged to someone else, there is a chance that it could have grounds to pursue a claim.
-Common types of New York premises liability cases include:
+A wide range of situations could form the basis of a premises liability case.
+In fact, if you were injured on property belonging to someone else in New York City, there is a good chance that you have grounds to pursue a claim.
+New York premises liability cases often involve:

 - Slippery or wet floors